-Medical Help for Pregnant Women, Mothers and Children
+What Medical Help is Available for Pregnant Women, Mothers and Children?

 Kids health and Medline Plus, as well as patients.uptodate are other good sources of information on pregnancy and medical related issues.
 Sexually transmitted diseases and pregnancy is discussed on the Centers for Disease Control website.